CZ-Tech/ftc-az-docs/installation.md

 ## Install and Use

-It is recommended to use Android Studio as an editor.
+It is recommended to use Android Studio as a programming tools.

-Open your program editor and import the FtcRobotController folder.
+Open your programming tools and import the FtcRobotController folder.

 **Notes: do not import the inner FtcRobotController.**

-You will see the structure of that folder presented in the list to the left of your program editor.
+You will see the structure of the folder presented in the list to the left of your program editor.

 When using Android Studio, click **Sync Project with Gradle Files** in the upper right corner, the program will automatically load the FTC SDK libraries that the folder needs to use, it will take some time, please be patient.